cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 (\*) Indicates a change that breaks wire compatibility with the previous draft.

+03:

+* Define codepoints for (V)DAFs and use them for domain separation in Prio3 and Poplar1. (\*)

+* Prio3: Align joint randomness computation with revised paper {{BBCGGI19}}.
+  This change mitigates an attack on robustness. (\*)

+* Prio3: Remove an intermediate PRG evaluation from query randomness generation.
+  (\*)

+* Add additional guidance for choosing FFT-friendly fields.

 02:

 * Complete the initial specification of Poplar1.